Annunciation Greek Orthodox Cathedral (Houston)

 Annunciation Greek Orthodox Cathedral is the spiritual home of the largest Eastern Orthodox parish in Houston, Texas.
 It is located in Montrose and Neartown.

 The cathedral was built from 1950 to 1952 by the Greek community of Houston.
 From 1967 to 1974, the church was the seat of the Bishop of the 8th Diocesan District of the Greek Orthodox Archdiocese of North and South America.
 The church provides a variety of ministries and services as well as housing a number of organizations.
 It is named for the Annunciation of the Virgin Mary and celebrates its feast day on March 25.
 The church hosts services and also functions as part of the Annunciation Orthodox School.

 It is within the Greek Orthodox Archdiocese of America, Metropolis of Denver.

 Architecture

 The cathedral was designed in a Byzantine Revival style and is a single-aisle domed basilica with a transept.
 The iconostasis which divides the nave and the altar holds many of the icons from the original 1917 church.
+A 2018 remodel included installation of a 47' steel truss dome atop a new steel rigid frame of square plan.
+Constructed initially at ground level and bound at bottom by a steel tension ring, the dome was crane-lifted as a single piece (138,000 pounds) to its final elevation.